mheyman/zstd_views/README.md

 The zstd_decode view can take a maximum window size parameter.
 If you don't supply one, it defaults to 0 - the default for zstd.
-Zstd typically converts this to 27 but it is up to the underlying zstd library.
+Zstd typically converts this to 27 but the actual value comes from the underlying zstd library.
 This parameter can cause the decompressor to reject a compressed stream that requires too much memory from the host.
 The memory used comes from 2 raised to the maximum window size parameter.
 So, 27 (the typical default) means 2^27 bytes or 128MB.
-If you supply a value, whatever you supply will be clamped by `ZSTD_dParam_getBounds(ZSTD_d_windowLogMax)` which is typically 11 and 30 for 32-bit and 11 and 31 for 64-bit.
-Again, this is up to the underlying zstd library.
+If you supply a value, whatever you supply will be clamped by `ZSTD_dParam_getBounds(ZSTD_d_windowLogMax)` which is typically 11 and 30 (2KB and 1GB) for 32-bit and 11 and 31 (2KB and 2GB) for 64-bit.
+Again, the actual values come from the underlying zstd library.

 # Building